eitarox/eitarox/README.md

 ## I'm a Artist, Biologist, Creator, Designer, Engineer and Researcher!

-- 💻 I'm currently working as an engineer at [BONX](https://bonx.co/) and [Ubitone](https://www.ubitone.com/)
+- 💻  I'm currently working as an engineer at [BONX](https://bonx.co/) and [Ubitone](https://www.ubitone.com/) 💗
-- 🌱 I’m interested in Robotics and Biology🤖
+- 🌱  I’m interested in Robotics and Biology 🤖🧠
-- 👯 I’m looking to collaborate with other engineers
+- 👯  I’m looking to collaborate with other engineers 🤝
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅  2021 Goals: Contribute more to Open Source projects 💪
-- ⚡ Fun fact: I love to draw and sketch🎨
+- ⚡  Fun fact: I love to draw and sketch 🎨

 ### Connect with me: